joe7575/beduino/manual/techage_EN.md

 If the function returns the value `1`, one or more signals have been received.
 Calling `event()` resets the event flag.

+## Input Module

+Each input module also requires its own base address, but has only one port where all incoming commands arrive.
+This has the advantage that only one port needs to be queried from the Beduino controller.

+The first command received is saved by the module and an event is triggered on the Beduino controller.
+Events can be queried using the `event()` function.

+All further commands are discarded until the value has been read from the Beduino controller via `input()` and the input register has thus been deleted.

+Calling `event()` resets the event flag.

 ## Techage Commands

 The following commands are used for more complex commands to control techage machines.